Residence Life

 Step 3 – Identify your 2 (two) references: Ask 1 (one) Bates community member to serve as a reference.
 This can be a current or former member of the student Residence Life Staff or a professional faculty or staff member.
 Identify 1 (one) additional reference.
 Your second reference can be provided by a member of the Bates community or from another position you’ve held outside of Bates.
 The important thing is to make sure they know they’re your reference and be sure to get their preferred email addresses.

 Step 4 – Edit your cover letter and resume: The application requires a simple resume and cover letter.
-These are weighted significantly less than your interview and do not need to be a source of stress.
-However, we recommend that applicants check out the Center for Purposeful Work’s online resources or schedule a meeting to get a professional eye on their application materials.
+We recommend that applicants check out the Center for Purposeful Work’s online resources or schedule a meeting to get a professional eye on their application materials.

-Step 5 – Complete the Application: Be sure to complete and submit the Google Form Application by the deadline.
-You will need to upload your cover letter and resume and provide the names and contact information for references as part of the application process.
+Step 5 – Complete the application: Be sure to complete and submit the Bates Engage Application by the deadline.
+NOTE: You will need to upload your cover letter and resume and provide the names and contact information for references as part of the application process.

-Step 6 – Provide your interview availability: Once we receive your application, we will send a follow-up form where you can provide your interview availability.
-We will use the information collected through that form to schedule interviews.
+Step 6 – Schedule your interview: Once we receive your application, we will follow-up with you to schedule your interview.

 Interview Details

-Location: Interviews will be facilitated via Zoom, making it possible for students who are studying remotely or off-campus to participate in the process.
+Location: Interviews will be conducted via Zoom to ensure accessibility for all students, allowing everyone to fully participate in the process.

-Interviewers: Interviews will be facilitated by a committee made up of current Residence Life Student Staff members, professionals in the Office of Residence Life, and other Bates faculty and/or staff members.
+Interviewers: Interviews will be facilitated by a committee made up of professionals in the Office of Residence Life (Area Coordinators, Associate Director, etc.) and current Residence Life Student Staff members.

 Structure: Committees will ask 5-7 questions, depending on time, and will leave a few minutes at the end of the interview for applicants to ask questions of their own.
-See below for examples of interview questions:
+Interview questions are provided to candidates ahead of their scheduled interview.

 Frequently Asked Questions